machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - expose controlled application capabilities to the model,
 - group related tools into reusable installer classes,
 - discover tool installers automatically through Java `ServiceLoader`,
-- execute Java methods annotated with `@Tool` and `@Param`,
+- execute Java methods annotated with `@Tool` and parameter metadata from `@Param`,
 - expose reusable prompts through `@Prompt`,
 - inject runtime context such as `Configurator` and the project directory,
 - enable OpenAI web search from configuration,
-- and connect one or more external MCP servers.
+- connect one or more external MCP servers,
+- and combine annotation-based registration with direct programmatic tool registration.

 This separation improves maintainability and reuse.
-Tool logic stays in business-focused classes, while registration and execution are centralized in the provider implementation.
+Tool logic stays in business-focused classes, while registration and execution are centralized in provider code.

 ## Package: `org.machanism.machai.ai.tools`